-For parents to quickly and effectively address their child's health, safety, and developmental needs, families must have access to resources that enable them to fulfill their children's basic needs.
+In order for parents to quickly and effectively address their child's health, safety, and developmental needs, families must have access to resources that enable them to fulfill their children's basic needs.
 The Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) assists families in meeting their children's nutritional needs by providing food stamps.
-According to the U.S. Department of Agriculture, the Indiana WIC program served an average of 155,761 individuals each month during federal fiscal year (FFY) 20083 [19].
-The Indiana State Department of Health reports that the Indiana WIC program served 47,851 infants in 2008 (a 4 percent increase from the 45,976 infants served in 2007) and 89,364 children between 1 and 5 years of age during state fiscal year 2008 (a 27 percent increase from the 70,451 children served in 2007) [20].
+According to the U.S. Department of Agriculture, the Indiana WIC program served an average of 140,891 individuals each month during federal fiscal year (FFY) 20075 [19].
+The Indiana State Department of Health reports that the Indiana WIC program served 45,976 infants and 70,451 children between 1 and 5 years of age during state fiscal year 2007 [20].

-3 October 2005 - September 2006.
+5 October 2005 - September 2006.